Lily-G1/Production-Ready-Linux-Server-with-Ansible/README.md

 ## PRE-REQUISITES:
-- Digital Ocean account (or other Cloud provider of choice)
+- Digital Ocean account (or other cloud provider of choice)
 - Local machine with Ubuntu/Debian/Mac (or WSL on Windows)
 - Basic terminal abilities